KamrynJ21/Computer-Science-Class/Journal.md

 # September 15th

 Today I learned how to further utilize the variables in the for i in range functions to increase decrease and set a type of parameter to stop a shape from going bigger than the number and increase in a radius a certain amount.
 I also used the newly learned variable to make wifi bars increase in radius each time.

+# September 18th

+Today I learned how to use if staements to allow tracy to make decisions herself along with the help of the user.
+Like on every odd number switch the color to red and on every even switch it to black.
+It was very hard to figure out how to use these but I finally figured it out to create a smiley face that is only created if the user is happy.